Right-tail asymptotics for products of independent normal random variables: Introduction

 Alongside exact distributional formulas, asymptotic approximations for tail probabilities are also of interest.
 In the zero-mean case, Leipus, \v{S}iaulys, Dirma and Zov\'e~\cite{LeipusSiaulysDirmaZove2023} derived a precise right-tail asymptotic for the product of $n$ independent zero-mean normal variables; see also Arendarczyk and Debicki~\cite{ArendarczykDebicki2011} for a related Weibull-tail asymptotic result.

 The present paper focuses on the right tail of the product

 in the case where at least one mean $\mu_i$ is nonzero.
-Our main result (Theorem~\ref{thm:munonzero}) gives an explicit asymptotic approximation for $\mathbb{P}(Z>x)$ as $x\to\infty$ with relative error $1+O(x^{-1/n})$.
+Our main result (Theorem~\ref{thm:munonzero}) gives an explicit asymptotic approximation for $\mathbb{P}(Z>x)$ as $x\to\infty$, including the explicit first relative correction term of order $x^{-1/n}$, with remaining relative error $O(x^{-2/n})$.
 The formula remains simple to evaluate: it reduces to a finite computation over admissible sign patterns, summarized by the quantities $L_*$ and $m_*$, and Remark~\ref{rem:Lstar} provides an $O(n)$ procedure to compute them.

 The proof uses standard Laplace and saddle-point arguments.
 We first show that the main contribution comes from the balanced region, then perform a multidimensional Laplace approximation near a boundary saddle, and finally apply a one-dimensional endpoint Laplace approximation to the remaining integral.
 Our technical tools are taken from Wong's treatment of Laplace-type integrals~\cite{Wong2001}.